gvwilson/fiction/iffy/index.md

 Uncle Jack scowled.
-"Nearest shout I got back is a hundred kay east, but they're smaller a we are an too scared to fight.
+"Nearest shout I got back is a hundred kay east, but they're smaller than us an' too scared to fight.
-Halley wasn't much interested til I told them our friends looked military.
+Halley wasn't much interested 'til I told them our friends looked military.
-Then they made noises about lookin into it and dropped off comms.
+Then they made noises about lookin' into it and dropped off comms.
-And then the shaddin *comms* dropped off."
+And then the shaddin' *comms* dropped off."
 He jabbed a finger at a small image in the corner of the control panel that was blinking an orange warning.
 Whoever was hunting them was blocking their transmissions.